Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNET5/README.md

 ﻿<a name="HOLTop" />
-# Introduction to ASP.NET 5 & ASP.NET MVC 6 #
+# Introduction to ASP.NET Core 1.0 #

 ---

 <a name="Overview" />
 ## Overview ##

-ASP.NET 5 is a new open-source and cross-platform framework for building modern cloud-based Web applications using .NET.
+ASP.NET Core 1.0 is a new open-source and cross-platform framework for building modern cloud-based Web applications using .NET.
 It was built from the ground up to provide an optimized development framework for apps that are either deployed to the cloud or run on-premises.
 It consists of modular components with minimal overhead, so you retain flexibility while constructing your solutions.
-You can develop and run your ASP.NET 5 applications cross-platform on Windows, Mac and Linux.
-ASP.NET 5 is fully open source on [GitHub](https://github.com/aspnet/home).
+You can develop and run your ASP.NET Core applications cross-platform on Windows, Mac and Linux.
+ASP.NET Core is fully open source on [GitHub](https://github.com/aspnet/home).

-ASP.NET 5 is built with the needs of modern Web applications in mind, including a unified story for building Web UI and Web APIs that integrate with today’s modern client-side frameworks and development workflows.
-ASP.NET 5 is also built to be cloud-ready by introducing environment-based configuration and by providing built-in dependency injection support.
+ASP.NET Core is built with the needs of modern Web applications in mind, including a unified story for building Web UI and Web APIs that integrate with today’s modern client-side frameworks and development workflows.
+ASP.NET Core is also built to be cloud-ready by introducing environment-based configuration and by providing built-in dependency injection support.

+>**Note:** ASP.NET Core 1.0 was previously called ASP.NET 5.
+The product rename occurred on January 19, 2016; additional details explaining why this was done are in [this blog post](http://www.hanselman.com/blog/ASPNET5IsDeadIntroducingASPNETCore10AndNETCore10.aspx) by Scott Hanselman with additional detail in [this post](https://blogs.msdn.microsoft.com/webdev/2016/02/01/an-update-on-asp-net-core-and-net-core/) on the Web Dev team blog.
+>This change will be reflected in the Visual Studio 2015 project templates in the RC2 release.
+Until then, you'll still see reference to "ASP.NET 5" in the Visual Studio dialogs, new project readme content, and home page content.

 <a name="Objectives" />
 ### Objectives ###